 - Take part in approved training for developing the Youth Diversion Project and carry out any other duties deemed necessary by Crosscare, IYJS, Gardaí or project committee for the development of the project and fulfilment of the annual plan.

 The ideal candidate must have a third level qualification and experience in youth work working with high needs young people who can present with challenging behaviour.
 Possess strong interpersonal skills and the ability to work as part of a team and on a one to one basis.

 He/she shall be required to work with young people who have come to the attention of the Gardaí, the community or local agencies as a result of their behaviour.
 The focus of this role will be supporting these young people back in to education or maintain their current placement.

 The successful candidate will provide suitable youth work interventions to facilitate personal development, promote pro social behaviour, and improve long-term employability prospects.

 To apply, please forward a CV and cover letter to: firstname.lastname@example.org stating clearly which position you are applying for.

-Successful applicant will be subject to Garda vetting.
+Successful applicants will be subject to garda vetting.